 Most foreigners will need a visa to enter China.
 Visas are categorised by a letter according to applicant characteristics – this can seem confusing at first, but once familiar with the appropriate titles, visa application processes will become clearer.

-However, visa regulations can change suddenly and without warning.
-There is often a degree of inconsistency between online resources, consulates and the local Public Safety Bureaus (PSB), where newcomers will have to register within 24 hours of arriving.
+That said, visa regulations can change suddenly and without warning.
+There is often a degree of inconsistency between online resources, consulates, and the local Public Safety Bureaus (PSB), where newcomers must register within 24 hours of arriving.

-Expats are advised to be as thorough as possible with their documentation and, where a minimum requirement is stated, to go over and above that.
-For instance, it's a good idea to ensure that passports are valid for more than the six-month minimum required by Chinese authorities, especially for longer stays.
+You are advised to be as thorough as possible with your documentation and, where a minimum requirement is stated, to go over and above that.
+For instance, it's a good idea to ensure that your passport is valid for more than the six-month minimum required by Chinese authorities, especially for longer stays.

 Applying for a Chinese visa